Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 Writing blogs should be done for two different audiences: your target customer and Google.

-The reason is because the purpose behind writing blogs is not solely to educate your readers.
+The reason is because the purpose behind writing blogs is not to educate your readers.
 It’s also to help you rank high in the Google search results.

 …when making a decision on which websites to rank in what order for any given search query.